Hiba Abu Taha: April 2024 arrest, trial and imprisonment

 In April 2024, Abu Taha published two articles on the Lebanese news outlet Annasher.
 The first, published on 22 April, criticised Jordanian authorities for intercepting Iranian drones and rockets launched against Israel earlier that month.
-The second article, which was published on 28 April and entitled "Partners in genocide: Jordanian capital involved in genocide in the Gaza Strip", alleged that Jordanian authorities were permitting regional companies to ship goods to Israel via land bridges at the Jordanian-Israeli border at the Jordan River Crossing and the Wadi Araba Crossing during the Red Sea crisis, in which the Houthis in Yemen started attacking ships in the Red Sea and Arabian Sea of vessels headed to Israel.
+The second article, which was published on 28 April and entitled "Partners in genocide: Jordanian capital involved in genocide in the Gaza Strip", alleged that Jordanian authorities were permitting regional companies to ship goods to Israel via the UAE–Israel land corridor at the Jordanian-Israeli border at the Jordan River Crossing and the Wadi Araba Crossing during the Red Sea crisis, in which the Houthis in Yemen started attacking ships in the Red Sea and Arabian Sea of vessels headed to Israel.
 Bisher Khasawneh, the Prime Minister of Jordan, had previously described reports on the existence of land bridges between Jordan and Israel as a "fabrication".

 Following the publication of the articles, the Media Commission of Jordan filed an official complaint against Abu Taha.
 She was arrested on 14 May 2024 while driving in Ain Al-Basha, and was detained at various detention centres before being transferred to a prison in Al-Jweideh.
 On 28 May, a bail request made by Abu Taha's legal team was denied.

 On 11 June 2024 at the Soloh Court in Amman, Abu Taha was sentenced to one year in prison for "inciting discord and strife among members of society" and "targeting community peace and inciting violence" under article 15 of the cybercrime law.
 Abu Taha was the first journalist to be jailed under the cybercrime law.
 She was ordered to serve her sentence at the prison in Al-Jweideh; the sentence equated to nine months' imprisonment due to the official length of the prison year.

 On 23 June 2024, Abu Taha's appeal was rejected by the Appellate Court, which upheld her sentence without holding a hearing.
 Decisions by appellate courts are final in the Jordanian legal system.

 On 10 February 2025, ahead of the end of Abu Taha's sentence, Abu Taha's lawyer raised concerns that her release may be delayed as she was unable to pay the court-ordered fine of 5000 JOD.
 The money was subsequently raised following a fundraiser held by journalists and activists, and Abu Taha was released from prison after serving her sentence.'